jdjakub/phd-thesis/ch-intro.md

 \joel{
 We can roughly topological-sort these dependencies as follows.
 Our primary goal is to explore Notational Freedom in interactive, graphical programming systems.
 To support this, we should achieve Self-Sustainability.
 To do both of these with minimal distraction, we should make sure to build on a foundation of Explicit Structure.

-In this dissertation, we do not follow this order strictly, but it shows a sort of logic as to how each property fits into the bigger picture.} We see that the only way discover how to achieve these goals is by *doing,* so we work to build a prototype programming system called *BootstrapLab* that makes progress on the Three Properties simultaneously.
+In this dissertation, we do not follow this order strictly, but it shows a sort of logic as to how each property fits into the bigger picture.
+We see that the only way discover how to achieve these goals is by *doing,* so we work to build a prototype programming system called *BootstrapLab* that makes progress on the Three Properties simultaneously.}

-This system itself is only a secondary contribution; primarily, we contribute the necessary steps and principles that its construction led us to *discover.* We believe that it should be possible to build these Three Properties atop a wide variety of programming systems, and our hope is to document enough of a generalisable technique to make this feasible for the average programmer.
+BootstrapLab itself is a contribution, but we also contribute the necessary steps and principles that its construction led us to *discover.* We believe that it should be possible to build these Three Properties atop a wide variety of programming systems; our hope is that in Chapter\ \ref{bl} we have documented enough of a generalisable technique to make this feasible for the average programmer.

 Instead of seeking to master the ins-and-outs of Smalltalk, Unix or indeed BootstrapLab, what is needed is to steal the best ideas and synthesise them into something fresh---to have our cake and eat it too.
 It is as if we have developed the study of sorting by coming up with a prototype sorting algorithm---the new clarity is the important part, while the concrete program was just the vehicle that got us there.